-- gnatdll builds the base file (api.base).
-A base file gives the information necessary to generate relocation information for the DLL. - \$ gnatbind -n api - \$ gnatlink api -o api.jnk -mdll -Wl,--base-file,api.base gnatdll uses dlltool (see [Using dlltool], page 257) to build the export table (api.exp).
-The export table contains the relocation information in a form which can be used during the final link to ensure that the Windows loader is able to place the DLL anywhere in memory.
+- \ gnatdll builds the base file (api.base).
+A base file gives the information necessary to generate relocation information for the DLL. - \$ gnatbind -n api - \$ gnatlink api -o api.jnk -mdll -Wl,--base-file,api.base

 In addition to the base file, the gnatlink command generates an output file api.jnk which can be discarded.
-The -mdll switch asks gnatlink to generate the routines Dll-Main and DllMainCRTStartup that are called by the Windows loader when the DLL is loaded into memory.
+The -mdll switch asks gnatlink to generate the routines DllMain and DllMainCRTStartup that are called by the Windows loader when the DLL is loaded into memory.

-- gnatdll builds the base file using the new export table.
-Note that gnathind must be called once again since the binder generated file has been deleted during the previous call to gnatlink.
+- \ gnatdll uses dlltool (see [Using dlltool], page 260) to build the export table (api.exp).
+The export table contains the relocation information in a form which can be used during the final link to ensure that the Windows loader is able to place the DLL anywhere in memory. - \ gnatdll builds the base file using the new export table.
+Note that gnatbind must be called once again since the binder generated file has been deleted during the previous call to gnatlink.

+'''

-- \$ gnatbind -n api
+$ gnatbind -n api

-- \$ gnatlink api -o api.jnk api.exp -mdll
+$ gnatlink api -o api.jnk api.exp -mdll

 -Wl,--base-file,api.base

+'''

-- gnatdll builds the new export table using the new base file and generates the DLL import library libAPI.dll.a.
+\ gnatdll builds the new export table using the new base file and generates the DLL import library libAPI.dll.a.

-- Finally gnatdll builds the relocatable DLL using the final export table.
+\ Finally gnatdll builds the relocatable DLL using the final export table.

+'''

-- \$ gnatbind -n api
+$ gnatbind -n api

+'''

-- \$ gnatlink api api.exp -o api.dll -mdll
+\$ gnatlink api api.exp -o api.dll -mdll